 All children have a right to care by a parent or trusted adult.
 As infants, this care extends to every aspect of the child's life: bodily functions, and physical, mental and emotional development.
-As the child grows the care required changes and generally diminishes.
-Severely disabled children require the same care and parenting as other children, with the addition of extra care due to impairments or chronic ill health.

-The extra care required by these children may arise from delayed development of self-care skills and/or a need for special care.
-Delayed self-care skills mean that care needs -which are expected to diminish- persist.
+As the child grows, the care required changes and generally diminishes.
+Children with developmental disabilities require the same care and parenting as other children, with the addition of extra care due to impairments or chronic ill health.
+The extra care required may arise from delayed development of self-care skills and/or a need for special care.
+Delayed self-care skills mean that care needs - which are expected to diminish in typically developing children - persist.
 Special care needs 'go beyond the bounds of ordinary parenting', for instance involving ventilators or feeding tubes.